What is the mentorship process on mkdev?

 You’re going to ask a lot of stuff, and your mentor will answer, but first you will learn how to find the answers on your own.
 You will also find out how to read documentation, how to google properly, and how to ask the right questions to get the right answers.
 These are the skills you’ll need to continue working on your own.

 All communication with your mentor will take place in a private chatroom integrated with mkdev and GitHub.
 It has a lot of useful features that make a programmer's life easier, such as code sharing.

 All messaging history with your mentor is logged and is available to you even after your subscription has expired.

 The mentors don’t only check if your task is done properly.
 They are as interested in your success as your are, so they’re going to motivate you with the carrot and the stick.
 They will work with you as if you were working together on a shared project.
 If you lack self-motivation, the mentor will find a stick big enough for you :)

 Knowing how to write and understand code is just a fraction of a programmer’s job.
 That’s why your mentor will teach you what it takes to have a successful career: how to look for a job, communicate with a client, plan your time, and organize your workplace.

 The mentors’ top priority is to teach you how to do everything without them.
 When you’re able to plan your own growth, find desired answers, read documentation, and solve problems quickly without outside help, your studies are done.

 Do you have any other questions about mentors and mentorship?
 If not, then let’s get started!Choose a mentor

 How many hours or lessons are included in the training week?

-As much as you need!
+As many as you need!